Tropby/EBCpp/README.md

 The events are synchronised to one thread.
 Therefore the events are thread-safe.
 You can use multible threads by setting up additional `EBEventLoop`s.
 This should only be used by experienced users.

+A gui implementation for EBCpp is located here: [EBCppNuklear](https://github.com/Tropby/EBCppNuklear)

 ## Usage with CMake

 Add EBCpp as submodule to your git project